PickNikRobotics/beta_moveit_website/services/services.md

                                 Deploy high situational awareness teleop environments
                             </li>
                             <li>
-                                Use ROS, Gazebo, and Rviz with off-the-shelf 3D headsets like the HTC Vive and Oculus Rift
+                                Use <a href="https://picknik.ai/ros/">ROS</a>, Gazebo, and Rviz with off-the-shelf 3D headsets like the HTC Vive and Oculus Rift
                             </li>
                             <li>
                                 Evaluate and plan your collaborative robot integration strategy in virtual reality